Marisnick stars as Cubs pound Brewers for 4th straight win - WTMJ

 TRAINER’S ROOM

-Brewers: Manager Craig Counsell said OF Christian Yelich (lower back) won’t be back Saturday, the first day he is eligible to return from the 10-day injured list. … Milwaukee made room for Wong (left oblique strain) by placing utility player Jace Peterson (left thumb) on the injured list.
+Brewers: Counsell said OF Christian Yelich (lower back) won’t be back Saturday, the first day he is eligible to return from the 10-day injured list. … RF Avisaíl García left after the first with what Counsell called back tightness. … Milwaukee made room for Wong (left oblique strain) by placing utility player Jace Peterson (left thumb) on the injured list.

 Cubs: RHP Shelby Miller (low back strain) was placed on the 10-day injured list, and LHP Kyle Ryan was recalled from the team’s alternate site.
 Ryan pitched two scoreless innings.